trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 ## Update the frontend

-1. Reuse the dApp files from previous session
+1. Reuse the dApp files from previous session.

 https://github.com/marigold-dev/training-dapp-1/tree/main/solution/app

 2. Redeploy a new version of the smart contract.

-> Note : You can set `feedback` value to any action other than default `kiss` string :kissing: (it is more fun for other to discover it)
+> Note : You can set `feedback` value to any action other than default `kiss` string :kissing: (it is more fun for other to discover it).

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo